HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/staging_to_production.md

     dxclient manage-dam-staging trigger-staging
     ```

 14. Export the Personalization rules from the source system and import them to the target server.
 You can export and import the rules using the Personalization Administration Portlet Export and Import functions.
-See [Staging Personalization rules to production](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/pzn/pzn_stage_prod) for more information.
+See [Staging Personalization rules to production](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/pzn/pzn_stage_prod){target="_blank"} for more information.

 15. Verify that everything in the base virtual Portal is working.

-Things to check are rendering of the theme and pages as well as content and PZN rules or script apps.
+    Make sure to check the rendering of the theme and pages, as well as content, Personalization rules, or Script Applications.

 16. Create your virtual Portals using the output deck from the XMLAccess command used in step 4 to export the virtual Portal definitions from the source.